edelgrace/edelgrace.me/content/blog/2018-11-09-book-blogger-hop-61.md

 <a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html"><br /> </a><a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html">Book Blogger Hop</a> is a weekly meme run by Coffee Addicted Writer.
 Every Friday, a question is posted for the book blog community to discuss.
 This week's question is&#8230;

 > Do you subscribe to any book subscription boxes?

+Nope!
+I don't like spending money to take a chance on a book.
+These days I just go to the library so I don't have to risk my money on a book I might not like.
+So subscription boxes are definitely something that I am not interested in at all.
+Too risky.
+My tastes are also very particulaor.
+I tend to stick to authors I know and I'm mostly focused on reading classics or well known and well revered books rather than anything new right now.